 Child molestation within the ranks of Jehovah’s Witnesses is a serious, disturbing problem; see the Pedophilia category for more information.
-Jehovah’s Witnesses enforce a staunch “two witness” rule to these matters, demanding that a victim produce a witness to their attack or incident, or that a second allegation be made of the same type of incident by the same person, before an accusation is acted upon by elders.
+Jehovah’s Witnesses enforce a staunch “two witness” rule to these matters, demanding that a victim produce a witness to their attack or incident, or that a second allegation be made of the same type of incident, before an accusation is acted upon by elders.

 To really understand the obscenity of how these matters are handled, I would invite you to read an article from the Daily Mail in the UK, regarding a JW elder named Jonathan Rose, at this site.
 To summarize the story, Rose, a then-elder in the Moston congregation of Jehovah’s Witnesses, was convicted of molesting two girls, age 5 and 10 at the time, and spent eight months in jail.
 Even after his conviction, he was never removed or excommunicated from the congregation.
 After his release from prison, elders demanded that the two victims in question, both in their early 20s by then, appear before them and meet with Rose if they wanted him expelled from the congregation, as the elders did not deem their testimony in court to be sufficient evidence to warrant Rose’s removal.

 The first issue to be noted about this is that the necessary two witnesses were produced, as there were two victims (and another who made allegations against him but did not have sufficient evidence to warrant a criminal case), both of whom testified under oath in a court of law.
 What details were needed from the elders in addition to this, to warrant the removal of Rose from the congregation?
 How could they sit there in the courtroom and hear the testimony from these victims, and know that Rose was allowed to speak in his own defense during the trial, and still think that they needed more information or details in order to excommunicate him?